espebra/gofer/README.md

 ```

 The commands that should be enabled for the IRC channel ``#foo`` are copied or symlinked to ``/usr/local/gofer/scripts/#foo/``.
 Likewise for channel ``#anotherchannel``.

-The commands must exit with 0 for the output to be printed to IRC.
-Multi line output is supported.